-The ignition relay is located under the seat.
+The ignition relay is located on the left side of the vehicle behind the fairing.
 Test the relay as follows:

 - See Figure 7-15.
 Locate ignition relay (2) within relay block. - To test relay, proceed to Step 3.
-If installing a new starter relay, remove old relay.
+If installing a new starter 2. relay, remove old relay.
 Install new relay into relay block. - See Figure 7-16.
-Obtain a 12 volt battery and a continuity tester or ohmmeter. - a.
-Pull relay from relay block. - b.
-Connect positive battery lead to the 86 terminal. - Connect negative battery lead to the 85 terminal to energize relay. - d.
-Check for continuity between the 30 and 87 terminals.
+Obtain a 12 volt battery and a continuity tester or ohmmeter. - Pull relay from relay block. - Connect positive battery lead to the 86 terminal. - Connect negative battery lead to the 85 terminal to energize relay. - Check for continuity between the 30 and 87 terminals.
 A good relay shows continuity (continuity tester lamp "on" or a zero ohm reading on the ohmmeter).
-A malfunctioning relay will not show continuity and must be replaced. - 4.
-Replace the relay with a new relay if necessary.
+A malfunctioning relay will not show continuity and must be replaced. - Replace the relay with a new relay if necessary.